cHaMiL8020/chamil-portfolio/projects/edge-forecasting-dcnn-elm-asp.md

 - **Extreme Learning Machines (ELM)** for fast, single-pass classification
 - **Answer Set Programming (ASP)** for rule consistency and symbolic reasoning

-The combination aims to deliver **efficient, interpretable, and rule-compliant anomaly detection** directly at the edge — without reliance on cloud computing.
+The combination delivers **efficient, interpretable, and rule-compliant anomaly detection** directly at the edge — without reliance on cloud computing.

 ---